geotools/geotools/docs/user/tutorial/feature/csv2shp.rst

 Write the feature data to the shapefile
 ---------------------------------------

-Here we use a Transaction to safely add the FeatureCollection in one go:
+Here we use a Transaction to safely add all of our features in one go.
+The SimpleFeatureStore that we use to do this expects a FeatureCollection object, so we wrap our list of features in a
+ListFeatureCollection:

    .. literalinclude:: /../src/main/java/org/geotools/tutorial/feature/Csv2Shape.java
       :language: java